 Today, I didn’t even bother putting the contacts in at all.
 My eyes are fucked.
 I don’t know what’s going on because I have a brand new stock, I broke that bad habit of sleeping in them, and I never wear them longer than 2 weeks.
 Basically, I began acting like a responsible adult.
 But I feel like even when my contact habits were atrociously juvenile, I never had this much of an optical shitstorm blowing through my life.

 I’m trying not to think the worst.
 It could be that I sit beneath a vent.
 Maybe my eyes are having a disagreement with the new saline solution I’m using.
 I’m trying not to let my mind succumb to all the worst case scenarious: I’m losing my eye sight.
-I have an optic disease with no cure.
-Satan is sucking out my eye juices with a straw each night while I’m dreaming of Andy Gibb in Revolutionary War garb.

 It’s obviously time to go back to the doctor and demand help.

 I haven’t worn my glasses here yet today, squinting instead and pawing at the air around me like a mole.
 S was walking past when I got here and, seeing them splayed out on my desk, exclaimed, “Nice glasses!”
 Then she wanted me to put them on.
 I vehementally refused, face growing red.

 “Big glasses are coming back!” she reasoned.